Vedangi1810/Jenkins/README.md

 Slide 3 - Problem statement

-The problem we are solving is that content exists in many formats—PDFs, images, training audio, and videos—but the intended users may not understand the original language.
-Manual translation in such cases is slow, expensive, and difficult to scale.
-At the same time, many organizations require an offline and secure solution, especially where internet connectivity is limited and data privacy is critical.
+The problem we are solving is that content can come in many formats—documents, images, audio, and video—but users may not understand the original language.
+Manual translation is slow, and many organizations also need an offline solution because of privacy and limited internet access.

 Slide 4 - Solution Overview